cfeeling/mdo-grid/README.md

 // Define the get data function where you load your data in an async mode mdoGridConfig.getData = function(defered, params, $grid) {
-	// custom API that loads a list of data exampleSvc.listUsers( params ).then(function(result) {
+	// custom API that loads a list of data
+	// the params is an object with a key/value system.
+	// An example request looks like this:
+	// example.com?itemsPerPage=1&page=1&sorting%5Bfname%5D=DESC&filters%5Bemail%5D=asd

+	exampleSvc.listUsers( params ).then(function(result) {

 		// tell the grid how many total items we have